awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/spotworkers/workers_eksctl.md

 ### Optional Exercise

+{{% notice warning %}}
+It will take time to provision and decommision capacity.
+If you are running this workshop at a AWS event or with limited time, we recommend to come back to this section once you have completed the workshop, and before getting into the **cleanup** section.
+{{% /notice %}}

  * Delete the current configuration and instead create 2 nodegroups one with 4vCPU's and 16GB ram and another one with 8vCPU's and 32GB of ram.
 The nodegroups must implement a set of mixed instances balanced at 50% between on-demand and spot.
 On-Demand instances must have a label `lifecycle: OnDemand`.
 Spot instances must have a label `lifecycle: Ec2Spot` and a taint `spotInstance: "true:PreferNoSchedule"`